rajin-s/UM_Basic/README.md

   to get the latest version of this submodule

 ## License
-Available under the GNU AGPL3 License (see LICENSE file)
+Available under the GNU AGPL3 License (see UM_Basic/LICENSE)